ivx/serverless-workshop/README.md

 npm install -g serverless
 ```

-* Update if you already have it install please!
+* Update the cli if you already have it installed
 ```
 npm update -g serverless
 ```